-3.1.2 In line with the presumption in favour of sustainable development (see 4.2) applications for planning permission, or for the renewal of planning permission, should be determined in accordance with the approved or adopted development plan for the area, unless material considerations indicate otherwise2.
-Material considerations could include current circumstances, policies in an emerging development plan, and planning policies of the Welsh Government.
-All applications should be considered in relation to up to date policies (see 2.8 and 4.2).
+3.1.3 In line with the presumption in favour of sustainable development (see 4.2), applications for planning permission or for the renewal of planning permission, should be determined in accordance with the approved or adopted development plan for the area, unless material considerations indicate otherwise.
+Material considerations could include current circumstances, policies in an emerging development plan and planning policies of the Welsh Government.
+All applications should be considered in relation to up-to-date policies (see 2.14 and 4.2).

-3.1.3 Factors to be taken into account in making planning decisions (material considerations) must be planning matters; that is, they must be relevant to the regulation of the development and use of land in the public interest, towards the goal of sustainability (see 4.2).
+3.1.4 Factors to be taken into account in making planning decisions (material considerations) must be planning matters; that is, they must be relevant to the regulation of the development and use of land in the public interest, towards the goal of sustainability (see 4.2).
+The planning system does not exist to protect the private interests of one person against the activities of another.
+Proposals should be considered in terms of their effect on the amenity and existing use of land and buildings in the public interest.
+When determining planning applications local planning authorities must take into account any relevant view on planning matters expressed by neighbouring occupiers, local residents and any other third parties.
+While the substance of local views must be considered, the duty is to decide each case on its planning merits.